xtuml/bridgepoint/doc-bridgepoint/notes/589_stringtest/589_returnstring.dnt.md

 8.2 Build and run GPS Watch on Windows.

 8.3 Build and run the Microwave oven on both Windows and Unix.

+8.4 Run cppcheck --enable=all *.c.
+See no reported stack violations.

+8.5 gcc -c -Wall *.c.
+See no warnings or errors regarding stack violations.

 End
 ---